Submissions

 https://epg.science.cmu.ac.th/ejournal/content.php?id=30

-Manuscript Title (Calibri font type, 16-point font size, First Letter of Each Word Capitalized)
+Manuscript Title (Calibri font type, 16-point font size, First Letter of Each Main Word Capitalized)

-Full First name and Full surname [a], Full First name and Full surname [b] and Full First name and Full surname [a, b]* (asterisk denoting the corresponding author)
+Full first name and Full surname [a], Full first name and Full surname [b] and Full first name and Full surname [a, b]*

 [a] Department of Chemistry, Faculty of Science, Chiang Mai University, Chiang Mai 50200, Thailand

-ORCID iD (at least 1 author, preferable corresponding author):
+ORCiD: https://orcid.org/XXXXX (at least 1 author, preferably the corresponding author)

 GRAPHICAL ABSTRACT

-A graphical abstract (GA) is encouraged as it draws more attention to online articles.
-GA should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership.
-GA should be a high-quality illustration or diagram in any of the following formats: PNG, JPEG, TIFF, or SVG.
-Written text in a GA should be clear and easy to read, using Calibri.
+A graphical abstract (GA) is required since it draws more attention to online articles.
+The GA should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a broad readership.
+The GA should be a high-quality illustration or diagram in one of the following formats: PNG, JPEG, TIFF, or SVG.
+Written text in a GA should be clear and easy to read using Calibri font.
 The minimum required size for the GA is 560 × 1100 pixels (height × width).
-The size should be of high quality in order to reproduce well at 300 dpi for color and at 1200 dpi for black and white.
+The image should be of sufficiently high quality to reproduce clearly at 300 dpi for color and at 1200 dpi for black and white.

 ABSTRACT

-The abstract should be concise and contain only the main findings of the research.
-The font type should be Times New Roman with 11-point font size.
+The abstract should be concise (max.
+250 words) and contain only the main findings of the research.
+The font type should be Calibri with 10-point font size.

 1. INTRODUCTION